biodavidjm/garbage-code/sql/README.md

 	AND	db.name = 'DB:SwissProt'
 ```

-- Mapping DDB_G_ID to Uniprot id, but this time the gene model and chado model is taken into account, which means that if the gene has been curated. **BUT BE CAREFULLY because it is problematic!!**
+- Mapping DDB_G_ID to Uniprot id, but this time the gene model and chado model is taken into account, which means that if the gene has been curated.
+Even though there is a little problem with this SQL: it does not select all the protein coding genes than the gp2protein file contains. that files has an additional 54 proteins that belongs to the transposable elements.

 ```
 SELECT gxref.accession geneid, dbxref.accession uniprot